BenOvermyer/benovermyer.com/content/page/resume.md

 ### Creative Director at Silver Gryphon Games

-_June 2007 to November 2014_
+_June 2007 to April 2019_

-I was co-owner, art director, layout artist, colorist, and Ingenium&trade; brand manager of [this tabletop gaming company](http://www.silvergryphongames.com).
+I was co-owner, art director, layout artist, colorist, and Ingenium&trade; brand manager of [Silver Gryphon Games](https://www.silvergryphongames.com).
 In this capacity I also authored several fantasy gaming books.

 ### Senior Web Developer at Sportsdigita